At a glance: my top 10 things to do in Swakopmund

 And the guides?
 They're the desert gurus, making the tour both informative and entertaining.
 Everyone is trained by Tommy, the owner, and you can tell they know their stuff and love what they do.

-After you find every living thing in your vicinity, you get to prance around on the dunes, and end your morning with a view out to the Atlantic.
+After you find every living thing in your vicinity, you get to prance around on the sand dunes, and end your morning with a view out to the Atlantic Ocean.
 Epic.
-One of the best tourist attractions in Namibia.
+One of the best tourist attractions in Namibia and most unique desert landscapes you'll ever see.

 The tour takes 4–5 hours during which they take you into the desert a little south of Swakopmund and then proceed to look for and find all kinds of creatures.
 They have a tour every morning and sometimes in the afternoons, too, depending on the weather (read: if it’s hot as heck, they aren’t going).